-In order to rent in London, most often you will have to register with one or more estate agent.
-You can walk in to any number of agencies in the neighborhood in which you have decided to focus.
+In order renting accommodation in London, most often you will have to register with one or more estate agents.
+You can walk into any number of agencies in the neighborhood in which you have decided to focus.
 Your agent will usually require references and details such as your employer’s phone number, your former landlord contact, and proof of a bank account.
 We would advise you to get a file together with these documents before starting your search.
 A complete portfolio typically consists of:

 - Identification such as passport or driving license

 - Most recent bill or bills in your name and current address